 Scientific evidence suggests we are physiologically and psychologically designed to care for each other’s wellbeing.

 This project is about promoting the serotonin chemical and spreading it around the world like a pandemic, the vehicle, a houseboat in Guatemala.
 Primarily, it serves two purposes.
 As well as increasing consciousness of the benefits this chemical, this tourism-based project is a fundraising mechanism for disadvantaged women with children of Maya ancestry.
 The name of the houseboat is Serotonin.
-The Serotonin Project also serves to highlight the fact the Maya

 The human body